How to Change the Mood of a Scene Using Colour Grading in DaVinci Resolve

 Example clip of some feet shuffling / David Bode

 You might have inspiration in mind, like your favourite zombie movies or TV shows and you could put together some references images to help shape exactly what you want.
-If your inspiration was The Walking Dead, for example, then you’d be looking to make this quite gritty and saturated.
+If your inspiration was The Dead, for example, then you’d be looking to make this quite gritty and saturated.

 example clipexample clipexample clip